San Diego Breach of Contract Attorney

 - Misrepresenting a valid claim or elements of a policy, or

 - Refusing to pay a valid claim.

 Bad faith can also include threatening, intimidating, or intentionally deceitful behaviors.

 The difference between insurance bad faith and a breach of contract is the insurance company’s requirements regarding contract law and good faith business laws.
 Any duties rooted in insurance policy contracts and disputes thereof fall under contract law, whereas an insurance company’s duties for processing claims in good faith fall under common law and state provisions.
 A breach of contract occurs when an insurance company fails to meet the requirements outlined in the contract.
 Bad faith occurs when the insurance company does so intentionally.

-What Are the Laws in CA?
+What Are the Laws in San Diego?

 The California Civil Jury Instructions indicate that juries in breach of contract lawsuits must assess the harm sustained by the plaintiff due to the defendant’s actions and award compensation accordingly.
 Compensatory damages can include coverage for a contract party’s failure to meet a contract’s requirements and the resulting financial damage to the other party.
 In insurance bad faith cases, plaintiffs often receive punitive damages in addition to compensatory damages beyond the limits of the policy.
 A jury will award punitive damages based on an insurance company’s overall wealth and the severity of the bad faith in question.